Foundations of Black Hole Accretion Disk Theory: Matter Description: General Principles

+Having provided a detailed description of the key signatures associated with a black hole spacetime, we now move into the mirkier realm of the accretion disk itself.
+We start from the fundamental conservation laws that govern the behavior of all matter, namely the conservation of rest mass and conservation of energy-momentum, stated mathematically as

-Here $\rho$ is the rest mass density, $u^\mu$ is the four velocity of matter, and $T^\mu_\nu$ is the stress energy tensor.
-The conservation equations (\ref{general-conservation-equations}) are supplemented by numerous ``material'' equations, like the equation of state, prescriptions of viscosity, opacity, conductivity, etc. Several of them are phenomenological or rough approximations.
-The most GEN-eral form of $T^\mu_\nu$ relevant to accretion disk theory is a sum of FLU-id, RAD-iation, VIS-cous, and MAX-well parts, and may be written as,
+Here $\rho$ is the rest mass density, $u^\mu$ is the four velocity of matter, and $T^\mu_\nu$ is the stress energy tensor describing properties of the matter.
+The conservation equations (\ref{general-conservation-equations}) are supplemented by numerous ``material'' equations, like the equation of state, prescriptions of viscosity, opacity, conductivity, etc. Several of them are phenomenological or simple approximations.
+Nevertheless, we can give a GEN-eral form of $T^\mu_\nu$ that is relevant to accretion disk theory as a sum of FLU-id, VIS-cous, MAX-well, and RAD-iation parts, which may be written as,